 Kazakhstan suspends exports of food staples

-Kazakhstan has suspended exports of buckwheat, sugar, potatoes, carrots, onions and cabbages until at least April 15, the Central Asian nation's Agriculture Ministry said on Tuesday.
+Kazakhstan has suspended exports of wheat flour, buckwheat, sugar, sunflower oil, and some vegetables until at least April 15 to ensure their steady supply during the coronavirus emergency, the government said on Tuesday.

-The Nur-Sultan government this month declared a state of emergency until the same date over the coronavirus outbreak.
+The Central Asian nation this month declared a state of emergency until April 15 over the coronavirus outbreak.
 Kazakhstan has confirmed 67 cases of the disease so far and has locked down its two biggest cities.
+The Agriculture Ministry, which also announced the suspension of imports on Tuesday, cited a draft document which only listed buckwheat, sugar and some vegetables among the banned items.

+But trade minister Bakhyt Sultanov then wrote on Facebook that the temporary ban also applied to wheat flour, which many of Kazakhstan's neighbours buy from it, sunflower seeds and oil as well as some more vegetables.
+"It is crucial that we ensure uninterrupted supply on the domestic market," Sultanov said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)